Skip to content

 The Showcase Showdown: Split-Screen Gamble

-Once contestants reach the Showcase, the game becomes less about strategy and more about pricing intuition and fortune.
-Contestants must estimate the total retail price of two prize packages.
+Once two contestants reach the Showcase, the game becomes less about strategy and more about pricing intuition and fortune.
+Each contestant must estimate the total retail price of two prize packages.
 Game theory offers less guidance here; success depends on pricing knowledge, informed intuition, and some measure of luck in how well your estimates align with the actual prices.
+The "Come On Down" wheel adds another layer of luck — whoever spins closest to the target amount (or goes over by the smallest amount) wins their showcase.
+This isn't a skill game; it's a luck game disguised as pricing estimation.

 Where The Price Is Right Falls on the Spectrum